SIMEXP/niak/niak_installation.md

 # NIAK with docker

 The recommended way to install NIAK is to use a [docker](https://www.docker.com/) container, which bundles the NIAK library with all of its dependencies.
 Docker acts as a lightweight virtual machine, and ensures full repeatability of results, regardless of potential upgrades to the production OS.
 It can be deployed on Linux, Windows or Mac OSX.
+Using NIAK through docker also makes it very easy to update the software.
 To run niak with docker on your work station, you will need super user or sudo privilege.
 Start by installing docker, following the official [docker installation site](https://docs.docker.com/installation/). **Disclaimer**: Be aware that any user that can execute a "docker run"  command on a machine have access to the complete file system as a super user.
 It is possible to run a more secure niak/docker setup, we shall have instructions added in the near future.
  > [<img src="https://raw.githubusercontent.com/SIMEXP/niak/gh-pages/docker_logo.png" width="350px" />](https://www.docker.com/)

 ###Linux